redwoodjs/redwood/docs/docs/docker.md

 The setup commands does several things:
 - writes four files: `Dockerfile`, `.dockerignore`, `docker-compose.dev.yml`, and `docker-compose.prod.yml`
-- adds the official yarn [workspace-tools](https://v3.yarnpkg.com/features/plugins#official-plugins) plugin to configure yarn with the ability to only install production dependencies
 - adds the `@redwoodjs/api-server` and `@redwoodjs/web-server` packages to the api and web sides respectively
 - edits the `browser.open` setting in the `redwood.toml` (right now, if it's set to `true`, it'll break the dev server when running the `docker-compose.dev.yml`)